 Bitcoin is one of the most popular forms of cryptocurrency which has been a market leader for over a decade now.
 Some of the biggest market players in the tech industry such as Microsoft have now started to accept Bitcoins.
 Cryptocurrencies have indeed made transactions across the globe easier but a lot of cryptocurrency providers are worried about the illegal activities surrounding digital currency such as money laundering and cybersecurity attacks.
 It would be beneficial on the part of cryptocurrency providers to provide access to relevant security certification training to their employees to make cryptocurrencies a safe option.

 3. Digital Insurance Gaining Popularity

 The latest digital insurance trends are steadily making their way into the insurance industry.
-Consumers are now demanding a fully digitalized experience when it comes to insurance-based interactions.
+Consumers are now demanding a fully digitalized experience when it comes to insurance-based interactions whether they are looking for simple term policies or life insurance companies that offer rebates.
 Digital Insurance companies are taking on a more customer-centric approach to help them implement new technologies and provide solutions to their customer that would fulfill their insurance needs.